husainasad/Cloud-Computing-1-2/README.md

 * S3: To store the requests input and response outputs for sanity check.

 The web server would contain a controller logic that scales the app servers based on the amount of requests pending in the request SQS.<br>
-The architecture of the application is as follows:
+The architecture of the application is as follows:<br>
 ![CC-Project1-Part2-Architecture](https://github.com/husainasad/Cloud-Computing-1-2/assets/32503674/a939f54b-cb07-4dc9-9d88-f1605efc9b44)

 ## Step 1: Create Web Server and App Server Applications